-they are more productive for the higher-skilled ones at older ages.
+The interaction between skills and investments is negative (though insignificant) at age 7 and 16, but positive (and significant) at age 11.
 However, at all ages, the the interaction terms are modest in size.
-For example, for those with age 7 skill levels one standard deviation below (above) mean, a one standard deviation in investment delivers a 0.097-0.040=0.057 (0.097+0.040=0.137) increase in age 11 skills levels.
+For example, for those with age 7 log skill levels one standard deviation below (above) mean, a one standard deviation increase in log investment delivers a 0.097-0.040=0.057 (0.097+0.040=0.137) increase in age 11 log skills.

 While the richness of our data allows us to account for measurement error in skills and investments, we do not believe our setting allows for credible exclusion restrictions that would allow us to account for the potential endogeneity of investments.
 The literature has not yet come to a consensus as to whether potential endogeneity would lead us to over- or understate the returns to investments.
-Attanasio et al. (2020a) and Attanasio et al. (2020b) find that failure to account for endogeneity leads to an understatement of the returns to investments in all periods, whereas Cunha et al. (2010) find that it leads to an overstatement of the returns for older children 12 .
+Attanasio et al. (2020a) and Attanasio et al. (2020b) find that failure to account for endogeneity leads to an understatement of the returns to investments in all periods, whereas Cunha et al. (2010) find that it leads to an overstatement of the returns for older children11.

 We find that parental education strongly impacts future skills, providing empirical support for a key mechanism for perpetuating inequality across generations.
 High education parents are effective in producing human capital in their children (as also shown in some of the papers cited in the review article by Heckman and Mosso (2014) and is assumed in Becker et al. (2018) and Lee and Seshadri (2019)) in addition to having more resources to afford college.
-The high productivity of high education parents means that all else equal, their children will be of higher skills.
-As we will show below, skills and years of education are highly complementary in the production of wages.
+The high productivity of high education parents means that all else equal, their children will have higher skills.
+As we show below, skills and educational attainment are highly complementary in the production of wages.
 The combination of these features of human capital production gives high education parents particularly strong incentives to send their children to higher education.